NanoTools/nanoNodeMonitor/README.md

 In your webserver directory, e.g. `/var/www/html`, execute `git clone https://github.com/dbachm123/nanoNodeMonitor .` (notice the '.' at the end!), so that `index.php` is callable via http://[your-ip-address]/index.php

+In the `modules` folder, create your own config file by executing `cp config.sample.php config.php`.
 You will need to modify the IP-address and the port for the RPC in the file `config.php`.
 For the non-docker Nano node, it should match the corresponding entries in `RaiBlocks/config.json`, e.g.

 ```
 // ip address for RPC (default: 127.0.0.1)